kokoscript/loopy-desktop/README.md

 - Move the .otb files you've just created to the appropriate locations.
 For example, `helvR12.otb` would go in `/usr/share/fonts/X11/75dpi`, and `6x13.otb` would go in `/usr/share/fonts/X11/misc`.
 - Run `sudo fc-cache -fv`

+**Note:** You can also batch convert every font containing 'helv' with some very light bash/fontforge scripting.
+This'll give you many more options for font sizes, but it isn't required.
+Same goes for a lot of the X11 misc fixed fonts, but you may need to do those one at a time (otherwise you'll end up with *a lot* of symbol fonts).
+In the future, I may add a small helper script to complete this step.

 Then use lxappearance to set the font to "Helvetica Medium 9", and qt5ct to set the general font to the same. qt5ct also has a setting for the fixed width font; set that to "Fixed", with whatever size you'd like (based on which fixed width fonts you ended up converting).

 Though the system generally uses the bitmap fonts in places that make sense, there's sometimes a bit of leakage; for example, web browsers will continue to render pages as intended with proper font anti-aliasing, but will disable it for text that's to be rendered with Helvetica.
 It's not that big of a problem though, as web designers seem to be getting tired of it.
+If you *do* want Firefox to use bitmap fonts in pages, check Settings for the "Fonts" subheading, and click "Advanced...".
+There you can set your sans-serif font to Helvetica, and your monospace font to Fixed.
+(One of the fonts in X11's misc fonts provides Times, so you can use that for the serif font once you've converted it to otb.)

 ### Firefox